IbraDeveloper/IbraDeveloper/README.md

 ## 🐍 Python Journey

-I've completed a Python course and have been building projects to improve my programming skills.
+I've completed a Python course and built several projects to practice and improve my programming skills.

-One of my projects was a **Snake Game**, which I also used as the topic of one of my YouTube videos.
+Some of the projects I've built include **Snake Game, Blackjack Game, Turtle Race, Ping Pong Game, Catching Game, and Map Game**.

-I'm now taking what I learned in Python and moving toward web development.
+I'm now taking what I learned in Python and moving toward web development, starting with **HTML**.

 ---